City Guide for: Sunagawa, Japan

 Sapporo

-Sapporo, the capital of Hokkaido, offers a vibrant urban experience with a rich history and culture.
+Sapporo, the vibrant capital of Hokkaido, offers a blend of urban excitement and natural beauty.
 Explore Odori Park, famous for its seasonal flower displays and the Sapporo Snow Festival.
-Visit the Sapporo Beer Garden and Museum to learn about the city's brewing heritage and sample local beers.
-Don't miss the Hokkaido Shrine, a peaceful oasis in the city.
+Visit the Sapporo Beer Garden and Museum to learn about the city's brewing history and sample local beers.
+Don't miss the historic Hokkaido Shrine and the bustling Susukino entertainment district.

 Travel Time